curiouslumber/Ecostora/README.md

 - MVVM Architecture
 - Firebase - Authentication, Firestore, Storage
 - Figma for UI Design
-- Leonardo AI for Image Generation
+- Leonardo AI and ChatGPT

  Features to be added:
  - MongoDB